autocore-ai/AutowareAuto/docs/usage/odd-demos/autonomous-valet-parking.md

 **Solution**: Either run the simulation and the Autoware.Auto stack on separate machines (recommended), or run both on a more powerful computer with a better GPU.

+When running Autoware on two separate machines, make sure the two machines are in the same subnet and UDP multicast is not blocked by firewall or router.

 ### Localization

 After starting the simulation and the stack, the console is full of errors like this: